 Yes, cash withdrawals in the UK will not be affected.

-Exchange Rates are variable and will continue to move in line with market exchange rate movements - commissions remain as per terms and conditions but are subject to change.
+Exchange Rates are variable and will continue to move in line with market exchange rate movements.

 We are not aware of any reason why these would need to be setup again.

 It is not possible to amend the payee name for an existing standing order payment.
 You will need to setup a new payment and delete the old payment.

 You can do this using any of the following ways: